VPN issues when working from home

 2. Check Your Login Credentials

-It’s possible that the reason why your VPN is not working is because of outdated login credentials.
+The reason why your VPN is not working may be because of outdated login credentials.
 To change or update your login credentials, you can go to your VPN’s dashboard and access your account settings.

 3. Check Your VPN Settings